vystartasv/PetDatabaseJava/README.md

 # Owner & Pet Spring REST Service
-### Applicatioserves as a pet owner and pet database
+### Application serves as a pet owner and pet database